telefonicaid/fiware-orion/test/loadTest/README.md

 ## `perf` directory

-It constains some Python scripts that can be useful to set up CB in order to perform performance tests on it (entity population, subscription creation, etc.).
+It contains some Python scripts that may be useful to set up CB in order to perform performance tests on it (entity population, subscription creation, etc.).